McBenny/test-react-boilerplate/features.md

 - [X] display the number of players and officials in Players pop-up and Line-up
 - [X] Differentiate backgrounds between goals and fouls
 - [X] Allow for removal of a player
+- [X] Sorting line-up: sort players According to their numbers, last name, or number of goals, or fouls

 ##REFACTORING
 - [ ] Replace A and B strings by constants